markjprice/web-dev-ai/Code/TallyProject/project-brief.md

 ## 5. User Stories

-- As a user, I want to register so that I can create surveys.
+1. As a user, I want to register so that I can create surveys.
-- As an admin, I want to approve users before they create surveys.
+2. As an admin, I want to approve users before they create surveys.
-- As an approved user, I want to create and publish a survey.
+3. As an approved user, I want to create and publish a survey.
-- As a survey creator, I want to clone an existing survey.
-- As a survey creator, I want to end a survey early.
+4. As a survey creator, I want to end a survey early.
-- As a public visitor, I want to complete a survey without registering.
+5. As a public visitor, I want to complete a survey without registering.
-- As a survey creator, I want to see both aggregated results and individual responses.
+6. As a survey creator, I want to see both aggregated results and individual responses.

 ---

 ## 6. Data Model (High-Level)

 ### User
-- Uses Django’s built-in User model.
+- Extends Django’s built-in User model.
-- Has an additional flag indicating approval status.
+- Has a custom group named SurveyCreators whose membership gives access to create, edit and delete survey features.

 ### Survey
 - Creator (ForeignKey to User)